Profile image

 A typical day

 The very first thing I do when I get up, while my coffee is brewing, is do a cleaning and doing a hot water rinse of all the dog bowls.
 There are several water bowls scattered around the house.
 Fresh water goes into in each of the dog bowls throughout the day.
 An early morning mini walk begins, for those who need to pee, at around 6am.
 Without fail, so far, all of my guests go back to bed as I drink my coffee and open my computer.
 An hour or two later, when they rise, we go for the first long poop walk.
-Usually the walk is 30 to 60 min depending on the weather and the activity level of the dogs staying with me.
-Because I work from home, I am home all day so your dog will spend minimal time, if any, alone time in the house.
-Walks or play breaks happen every 2–3 hours, sometimes adding up to 4-6 walks in a day.
+Usually the walk is 30 to 60 min depending on the weather, but can sometimes be longer if we are having fun.
+Breakfast is served after the "poop walk", and as stated earlier, it is then rest time to let food digest.
+After digestions, walks or play happens every 2–3 hours, sometimes adding up to 4-6 walks in a day.
 We visit the Queen Elizabeth Park off-leash area (or walk trails for my on-leash only guests) 1–3 times daily depending on weather and the energy levels of my guests.
 On rainy days, my large living space is perfect for indoor fetch—even for 100lb guests!
-My fenced yard is always available for tug-o-war, fetch or play time and rough housing with other dogs.
-I prioritize a calm "unwind" period in the evening, including a final short walk or, if weather is uncooperative, a backyard bathroom break.
-You will always receive a detailed "pupdate" regarding their activity, mood, and any health observations I’ve noted.
+My fenced yard is always available for tug-o-war, fetch or play time and rough housing with fellow guest dogs.
+Often , if there are dogs who do not have the best recall, we will load up in the car and head to a fenced dog park for some play time.
+Usually that will happen at least once per day, and sometimes twice, depending on the weather and energy levels of the dogs staying with me at the time.
+Dinner is served between 6-7.
+Again everyone is feed separately until everyone is done.
+I prioritize a calm "unwind" period in the evening, including a final shorter walk or, if weather is uncooperative, a backyard bathroom break before everyone chooses where they want to sleep.
+You will always receive a detailed "pupdate" regarding their activity, mood, and any health observations I’ve noted and of course photos from the days activities and rest time.

 Location